Denzil Forrester: Biography

 Forrester's 2018 exhibition, From Trench Town to Porthowan, at the Jackson Foundation Gallery in Cornwall from 26 May to 23 June that year, was a retrospective curated by Peter Doig and Matthew Higgs.

 Forrester is the subject of a documentary film by Julian Henriques entitled Denzil's Dance.

 In 2019, Art on the Underground commissioned Forrester's first major public commission, a large-scale artwork titled "Brixton Blue", to be on view at Brixton station from September 2019 to September 2020.

 Forrester was appointed Member of the Order of the British Empire (MBE) in the 2021 New Year Honours for services to art.

 In 2021, Morley College named an art studio in Forrester's honour, when Sara Robertson-Jonas, Head of Visual and Digital Arts, said: "During his time at Morley, Denzil inspired generations of students to achieve their potential as artists.
 Denzil epitomises the many high calibre tutors at Morley who are professional artists, musicians and writers who come to share this love of creativity with others. ...It is wonderful to now see him receive international recognition for his work and for us to commemorate his contribution to Morley by naming his favourite teaching space The Denzil Forrester Studio."

+In July 2026, Forrester was awarded an Honorary Fellowship by Falmouth University, presented by Chancellor Dawn French in recognition of his contributions to the creative sector and his championing of Cornish and cultural identity through his work.